Word Gems

 E. Our true freedom is about being unencumbered to receive all that's good.

-K. And, Dear, remember that long-ago discussion with Senbar?
+K. And remember that long-ago discussion with Senbar?
 We talked about how cypress trees and eagles had no freedom to become rosebushes.
 And so it is with us.
 We are not free to morph into Peter Pan, the Easter Bunny, or to marry whomever "the fever" selects this week.
-Each of us was meant for a particular one.
-And if we defy our spiritual DNA, then we will enter the “endless nightmare,” the interminable “dying,” the “forever trying,” to make our way back “home” to one particular person -- no matter what, in our anger, we said a long time ago.
+Each of us was meant for a particular person.
+And if we defy our spiritual DNA, then we will enter the “endless nightmare,” the interminable “dying,” the “forever trying,” to make our way back “home” to one particular lover -- no matter what, in our anger, we said a long time ago.

 E. I mentioned that incident of the phone-receiver being put into my hands, and suddenly, after hiatus of many years, I was speaking with you.
 And then… even against my will… I found myself being pulled under, overcome by waves of a sense of “coming home” to you.

-K. And now you know why this happened, Dearest; your own soul was testifying on my behalf… The pretty girls you’d been with were only Female to you, not Woman; and you, to them, were merely Male.
+K. And now you know why this happened; your own soul was testifying on my behalf… The pretty girls you’d been with were only Female to you, not Woman; and you, to them, merely Male.

 E. (sighing)